abstract road

 The DUI was dismissed.

-The defendant was stopped for driving too slow and weaving.
-The officer observed the defendant to have an odor of alcohol, mumbled speech, and bloodshot eyes.
-The defendant swayed while standing and admitting to having consumed two beers.
-According to the officer, the defendant failed the roadside tests which were video taped.
-The defendant was then arrested for DUI.
-After his arrest, he blew a .207 and .195 in the breath machine.
+The defendant was stopped for weaving.
+The officer observed the defendant to have an odor of alcohol, bloodshot eyes, and he was unsteady exiting his car.
+The defendant admitted to drinking and there were some beer bottles in the car.
+The defendant then performed the field sobriety tests on video.
+According to the officer, he failed and was arrested for DUI.
+After his arrest, he refused the breath test.

 The State dropped the DUI.